-Image that are smaller will NOT load
+Images that are smaller will NOT load

-Image is way TOO BIG, might not load either (it happened to me once)
+Images that are TOO BIG, might not load either (it happened to me once)

-you might have to resize and re-post
+and you might have to resize and re-post

 I use Weebly as my blog platform, and at this point there is no available plugin to automatically create the Twitter Cards on my blog posts, so it has to be done manually.

 Weebly is an amazing platform, and the cost of using and hosting a blog with them is incredibly low, compared to any other blog platform.
 However, since they are not a 100% blog-dedicated, there are certain limitations on what's available, though they are growing and making great additions every day!

 For me, not having an available plugin that automatically adds Twitter Cards to my blog posts is not a strong-enough factor to leave them, because pretty much everything they do not offer within their platform, I can easily get through free third party apps.